 I thought I’d change it up a little for this post.
 Next up for the month is a pretty recent miniseries called Superman: American Alien.
 The book is more or less a look at the early days of Clark Kent before he became The Man of Steel.
 If that sounds familiar to you, then join the club.
 As I said before, it seems like the thing to do with Superman now is to look at his early days.
 Secret Origin, Birthright, the Earth One universe, and the movies have done it.
 Heck, there was a hit TV show that centered on them!
 It’s gotten to the point where I might as well pull out my notebook and do an origin for the guy.

 So, here comes Max Landis with his own version what made Clark Kent into… Clark Kent?
 Well, that’s what he said in an interview about the miniseries.
 For those who don’t know, Max Landis is a writer in Hollywood.
 He’s well known for writing the script for Chronicle, a found-footage movie with superpowers.
 It’s sitting in my collection unseen but I've heard good things about it.
 He’s also known for a short film/parody where he talks about The Death and Return of Superman.
 Some Superman fans were peeved about that film.
 I saw it myself, laughed little, and thought his message was a little flawed.
-Landis then made his way into comics writing a few stories for the character.
+Landis then made his way into comics by writing a few stories for the character.
 He’s even been online talking about the character, so I see why DC decided to let him do his own take on Superman’s myth.

 With the way some folk are, I can see this happening.

-After I had heard some interesting things about the first issue, I added it to my pull list.
+After I heard some interesting things about the first issue, I added it to my pull list.
 Landis wrote all seven issues for the mini.
 The art team varies for each issue.
 The artists are Nick Dragotta, Tommy Lee Edwards, Jonelle Jones, Jae Lee, Francis Manapual, Jonathan Jones, and Jock.
 Ryan Sook did all of the covers to the issues.
 Each issue take place sometime in Clark’s past.
 Their titles reference either a bird or figure that flies.